sexual multi-hyphenate nicole nawaz is what your body + sex life crave

 I think spending some time with yourself, hugging yourself, kissing yourself, kissing on yourself.
 I think, we all enjoy being hugged.
 Even if it is just by ourselves, embrace, physical touch is a need for us.
 So I think just the symbolism of us providing that to ourselves for a moment.
 And of course with the intention and letting ourselves know that we're okay, and also checking in and making sure that we feel okay.
 I think that can be big for all of us.
 And I think that it is something that we shouldn't skip anytime.

-How has Nicole Nawaz inspired you?
-Leave us a comment below.
+How has Nicole Nawaz inspired you and your sexual healing Leave us a comment below.